Pluxbox/radiomanager-perl-client/README.md

 use RadioManagerClient::Object::TagRelationsItems;
 use RadioManagerClient::Object::TagRelationsPrograms;
 use RadioManagerClient::Object::TagResult;
-use RadioManagerClient::Object::TagResults;
 use RadioManagerClient::Object::TextString;
-use RadioManagerClient::Object::TooManyRequests;
-use RadioManagerClient::Object::UnprocessableEntity;
+use RadioManagerClient::Object::UnusedBooleanParameter;
 use RadioManagerClient::Object::UserResult;
+use RadioManagerClient::Object::UserResultGroups;
+use RadioManagerClient::Object::UserResultParams;
 use RadioManagerClient::Object::UserResultRoles;
 use RadioManagerClient::Object::UserResultSettings;
-use RadioManagerClient::Object::UserResults;
 use RadioManagerClient::Object::VisualResult;

 ````